 - Smother them in cream sauce to make Swedish meatballs

-- Mix in spinach, garlic, and feta for a Mediterranian inspired dish
+- Mix in spinach, garlic, and feta for a Mediterranean inspired dish

-- Take a trip to North Arica with a rich brown gavy and prunes
+- Take a trip to North Arica with a rich brown gravy and prunes

-- Add them to soup, like this delicious meatball and farro soup
+- Add air fried meatballs to soup, like this delicious meatball and farro soup

 - Top them with tandoori-inspired curry or even enchilada sauce